 Mayor Susan Rowe served 10 years on the Wayne City Council before being elected Mayor in November of 2015.

 Mayor Rowe served on the executive committee, was a member of several task forces and as first vice chair of SEMCOG.
-She also sat on the Michigan Municipal League Board and is a member of the Elected Officials Academy Board and the Municipal Finance Committee.
+She also sat on the Michigan Municipal League Board and is President of the Elected Officials Academy Board and a member of the Municipal Finance Committee.